dieharders/preview-bookmarks-extension/README.md

 # Preview Link Gallery

-A Chrome Extension to view, navigate and preview bookmarks
+A Chrome Extension to view, navigate and preview bookmarks using OpenGraph data.

 ## Where to find Webpack config